Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-btvWr5Xtdyo.md

 > [Music]
 >
-> yeah yeah cool uh when will satisfactory two come out for raspberry pi four after it comes after you
+> yeah yeah cool, when will satisfactory two come out for raspberry pi four after it comes after you
 >
 > [Music]
 >
-> true we go again uh
+> true we go again ,